Mr. D

 Mr. D is a Canadian television series starring comedian Gerry Dee.
-The series follows the misadventures of an underqualified schoolteacher named Gerry Duncan, nicknamed Mr. D. It debuted on CBC on January 9, 2012 and concluded after eight seasons on December 19, 2018.
+The series follows the misadventures of an under-qualified schoolteacher named Gerry Duncan, nicknamed Mr. D. It debuted on the CBC on January 9, 2012, and concluded after eight seasons on December 19, 2018.

 On December 11, 2020, Mr. D became available for streaming in the United States on Amazon Prime Video.